sambasivareddy-ch/writes-by-siva/public/posts/competetive-programming/graph-cycle-bfs.md

 canonical_url: "https://bysiva.vercel.app/blog/graph-cycle-bfs"
 ---

-# Graph Cycle Detection using DFS
+# Graph Cycle Detection using BFS
 ## Problem Statement
 Given an undirected graph with V vertices labeled from 0 to V-1.
 The graph is represented using an adjacency list where adj[i] lists all nodes connected to node.
 Determine if the graph contains any cycles.